Read this page in French: Analyse de données

-Careful instrument development and questionnaire validation are essential to ensuring the validity and reliability of self-reported outcomes in clinical practice as they inform day-by-day medical decision making.
-The proper validation of questionnaires requires relatively large sample sizes (between 100 to 300 questionnaire responses) and potentially multiple iterative rounds of validation.
-This high demand in resources calls for more efficient statistical approaches to establish validity of a questionnaire.
+Careful instrument development and questionnaire validation are essential to ensuring the validity and reliability of self-reported outcomes in clinical practice as they inform day-by-day medical decision-making.
+The proper validation of questionnaires requires relatively large sample sizes (between 100 and 300 questionnaire responses) and potentially multiple iterative rounds of validation.
+This high demand in resources calls for more efficient statistical approaches to establish the validity of a questionnaire.
 We have implemented modern Bayesian methods to increase parameter estimation efficiency and developed a user-friendly application for the validation of questionnaires using smaller sample sizes by employing expert knowledge as prior input.

 Showcase 3: Clinical Trial Simulator

 Design and simulation of adaptive clinical trials for the comparison of multiple treatment alternatives

 Development of a new Reinforcement Learning approach for adaptive trial designs (Platform Trials) that will be used to plan a study on patient-reported barriers to treatment adherence within the Montreal HIV population.
 Dynamic (event-driven) randomisation is a key element of modern adaptive trial designs.
 We complement existing Bayesian methods with modern machine learning methods in the context of the exploration-exploitation trade-off.